booleanapp/docs/pages/apiv1/v1_score.md

 ## GET /scores

-Used to get customer satisfaction scores.
+Used to get survey response aggregates.

 ### URL parameters